feileo/dots/README.rst

 * **Step 1**: Deploy settings for vim or neovim.

-  If you want to use neovim:
+  option 1, If you want to use neovim:

   .. code-block:: console

      ln -s ~/.optimus/vimrc ~/.config/nvim/init.vim

-  If you want to use vim:
+  option 2, If you want to use vim:

   .. code-block:: console